thinkcompute/thinkcompute.github.io/think_and_compute/07-unordered-structures.md

 name: py-first_dict
 linenos: True
 caption: |
     How Python allows us to create and handle dictionaries – with numbers and strings as keys and values of pairs.
-The source code of this listing is available [as part of the material of the course](http://comp-think.github.io/python/dictionary_instructions.py).
+The source code of this listing is available {Download}`as part of the material of the course<./python/dictionary_instructions.py>`.
 ---
 my_first_dict = dict()  # this creates a new dictionary